marcinjak9/italian-flavours-gatsby/src/pages/index.md

 Treat yourself for a special occasion, as a birthday, an anniversary or a **retirement gift**: celebrate your milestone with your family or with your friends with a luxury, **tailor-made gourmet tour **of Italy.

+I will create a journey based on the themes that really matter for you, I will mix and match them or I will leave you free to make them up your own for a journey that’s just right for you.

 ![null](/img/home_03.jpg)

 **Solo Traveller**

-Setting the standard for luxury small-group travel worldwide, Abercrombie & Kent's Luxury Small Group Journeys deliver the best in comfort and service in the world's greatest destinations.

-Create a journey based on one of these themes, mix and match them or make up your own for a journey that’s just right for you.

-**WHAT IS THIS??** allows you to experience A&K’s hallmark blend of insider access and style in more than 100 countries around the world, on an itinerary created for you and your family or friends.
-From arrival to departure, every detail is anticipated and every effort made to ensure a seamless, unforgettable travel experience.
-With A&K, you walk right in where others wait in line, visit world-famous sites before they open to the public and experience authentic local interactions beyond the scope of any guidebook.

-Your hand-picked, English-speaking A&K local guides join you at each step on your luxury tailor made journey, bringing your destination to life through authentic, beyond-the-guidebook knowledge.
+I will be your personal guide and I will join you at each step on your luxury tailor made journey in Italy, bringing your destination to life through authentic, beyond-the-guidebook knowledge.

-Browse a market and prepare lunch with a local chef, or dine with a local family in their home for a taste of authentic hospitality.
+Together we will browse local markets as Italians do, we will prepare delicious recipes with local chefs or we will dine with a **local families** in their home for a taste of authentic hospitality.

-When it comes to art and architecture, some travellers can’t get enough. **Luxury Tailor Made Journeys** connect you with local artists for private visits to their studios, or with collectors who take you on a guided tour of their favourite galleries.
+You will be the main character of a life-changing travel experience, where Italian art, traditions, gourmet wine&food and Nature will be the main ingredients, but, above all **authenticity**.
+With me you will discover the real **soul of Italy**.

+## These are only some examples of what I can do for you:

 * **Tailor-made tours or travel solutions** for any region or city in Italy
 * **Tailored tours for specific cultural and folkloric events in Italy **(as Terra Madre in Turin, Vinitaly in Verona, Taste in Florence, Cibus in Parma)